Nanikworkforce/TET-Bloom/proj_readme.md

 This application will support educational institutions by:
 * Allowing **Super Users** to manage accounts and system settings.
-* Enabling **School Leaders** to create observation groups, conduct classroom observations using a structured digital form, provide targeted feedback ("Glows" and "Grows"), and suggest actionable steps.
+* Enabling **Administrators** to create observation groups, conduct classroom observations using a structured digital form, provide targeted feedback ("Glows" and "Grows"), and suggest actionable steps.
 * Empowering **Teachers** to submit lesson plans, view their observation schedules and feedback, and participate actively in the review and approval process.

 The initial development will focus on delivering a **Minimum Viable Product (MVP)** that covers the core end-to-end observation workflow.